Cockpit, industry, Amadeus — cognitive ergonomics on complex systems (HDG, formerly Bertrand Ergonomie).

 A few signals, not a resume.

-These markers show the work surfaces behind the position without turning the journey into a resume.
+The markers that ground the practice, without turning it into a resume.

 Helping small businesses discuss AI from the standpoint of real work.